mist64/cbmbus_doc/3 Commodore DOS.md

 Commodore DOS specifies that all devices have logical blocks that are 256 bytes in size and are addressed by an 8 bit track number (starting from 1) and an 8 bit sector number (starting from 1)[^9].

-All arguments are decimal ASCII values and can be separated by a space, a comma or a code `0x1d` (ASCII "Group Separator", PETSCII "Cursor Right").
+All arguments are decimal ASCII values and can be separated by a space, a comma or a code `0x1d` (ASCII "Group Separator", CBM-ASCII "Cursor Right").
 The command name and the first argument have to be separated by any of the above or a colon.

 | Name           | Syntax                                                | Description                     |
 |----------------|-------------------------------------------------------|---------------------------------|